Smooth Gowdy symmetric generalized Taub-NUT solutions: Introduction

 Let us restrict all of our investigations to vacuum with a vanishing cosmological constant and to four spacetime dimensions.
-The corresponding Cauchy problem for Einstein's field equations is well-posed and leads to the notion of the maximal globally hyperbolic development (MGHD) of a given Cauchy data set \cite{andersson04a,Ringstrom:Book}.
-The example of the Taub solution \cite{Taub51} shows that incompleteness of causal geodesics, as predicted by the singularity theorems, signals a different kind of phenomenon where it is possible to extend the MGHD.
-The extended solutions are not globally hyperbolic.
+The corresponding Cauchy problem for Einstein's field equations is well-posed and leads to the notion of the \keyword{maximal globally hyperbolic development} (MGHD) of a given Cauchy data set \cite{Andersson:2004um,Ringstrom:2009cj}.
+The example of the Taub solution \cite{Taub:1951vk}, which we discuss in more detail below, shows that incompleteness of causal geodesics, as predicted by the singularity theorems, can signal a different kind of phenomenon; in particular it is possible to extend the MGHD.
+The extended solutions are, however, not globally hyperbolic.
 There exist closed causal curves and indeed, there are several non-equivalent extensions.
 This unexpected property has caused an ongoing debate in the literature.
-Are such pathological phenomena a typical feature of Einstein's theory of gravity -- in which case it could not be considered as a ``proper'' physical theory -- or do such phenomena only occur under very strong and special assumptions, for example the high symmetry of the Taub solutions?
-An interesting and intensively debated hypothesis in this context is the strong cosmic censorship conjecture whose widely accepted formulation was given for the first time in \cite{chrusciel91a}, based on ideas by Eardly and Moncrief \cite{moncrief81a} and Penrose \cite{Penrose69}.
-More details and references can be found in \cite{Ringstrom:Book,Rendall05}.
-This conjecture states that the MGHD of \keyword{generic} Cauchy data is \keyword{inextendible}\footnote{This conjecture, of course, only makes sense if one is able to give a precise and reasonable meaning to the terms ``generic'' and ``inextendible''.
-At this stage, however, this has not been found for general situations.
-See e.g.\ \cite{Ringstrom:Book}.}.
-Roughly speaking, this implies that, in the generic situation, incompleteness of causal geodesics is indeed caused by a geometric singularity in some sense.
+Are such pathological phenomena a typical feature of Einstein's theory of gravity -- in which case it could not be considered as a ``proper'' physical theory -- or, again, do such phenomena only occur under very strong and special assumptions, for example the high symmetry of the Taub solutions?
+An interesting hypothesis in this context is the strong cosmic censorship conjecture whose widely accepted formulation was given for the first time in \cite{Chrusciel:1991uk}, based on ideas by Eardly and Moncrief \cite{Moncrief:1981bq} and Penrose \cite{Penrose:1969tw}.
+More details and references can be found in \cite{Ringstrom:2009cj,Rendall:540392}.
+This conjecture states that, for spatially compact or asymptotically flat spacetimes, the MGHD of \keyword{generic} Cauchy data is \keyword{inextendible}\footnote{This conjecture, of course, only makes sense if one is able to give a precise and reasonable meaning to the terms ``generic'' and ``inextendible''.}.
+If this were true, it would imply that, in the generic situation, incompleteness of causal geodesics is indeed caused by a geometric singularity in some sense, while the pathologies encountered for the Taub spacetimes only occur in special circumstances.
+At this stage, however, this conjecture has not been confirmed in general situations; see e.g.\ \cite{Ringstrom:2009cj}.